Positive definite functions on semilattices: Conclusions

 \section{Conclusions}

 In this work, we have generalized the recently introduced notion of positive definiteness of arithmetic functions $f\!:\mathbb{Z}_+\to\mathbb{R}$ to functions defined on posets.
-In particular, we have shown that all major results proven for arithmetic functions generalize immediately to functions $f\!:P\to\mathbb{Z}_+$ with poset domains.
-In addition, we have proven a novel $LDL^{\rm T}$ decomposition for meet matrices of Cartesian product form $(S_1\times\cdots\times S_d)_f$.
+In particular, we have shown that the major results proved for positive definite arithmetic functions in~\cite{HaukkanenMattila18} generalize in a natural way to functions $f\!:P\to\mathbb R$ with poset domains.